A How-To Guide For Making Friends As An Adult

 Unlike family, you can choose your friends.
 While making brand new friends as a child and teenager can be easy (thanks to school, camps, and other activities), establishing online and real-life friendships may become more difficult as we age.
 As our lives become encumbered with work and other obligations, we may have less time and fewer opportunities to meet people and know them well enough to start a real friendship.

-When looking for love and making friends, it is important to, first and foremost, be open-minded.
+When looking for love and making friends as an adult, it is important to, first and foremost, be open-minded.
 Making friends as a grown adult can be nerve-wracking for many people.
 So much time had passed since the days of school when it was as easy as saying hello to a classmate to make a friend.
 If it has been a while since you made friends, you may feel stressed or anxious about the prospect of putting yourself out there to new people.

 Just because it is hard does not mean it is impossible to make friends as an adult.
 Let’s explore fun ways to build connections with people in adulthood.